Bart Allen: Flashpoint

-When Iris West Allen calls Barry home, she, Jay Garrick, Wally West, and Bart are all troubled by the way that he has been isolating himself from everyone.
-Bart believes that Barry dislikes him and runs off until he is attacked by Hot Pursuit.
-Barry arrives too late, when Hot Pursuit discharges electricity at Bart with his baton and is engulfed in lightning.
-However, Hot Pursuit mistakenly believes that Bart is not one of the anomalies that are affecting the timeline, known as the Flashpoint.

-The Earth is a changed alternate timeline, where Bart Allen wakes up in the 31st century in Brainiac's stasis pod chamber and has lost his powers.
-He is confronted by a female Hot Pursuit and with her help, escapes from Brainiac.
+In the storyline "Flashpoint", Bart Allen is captured by Brainiac and loses his powers.
+He is confronted by Hot Pursuit and with her help, escapes from Brainiac.
 This Hot Pursuit reveals herself to be Patty Spivot, Barry Allen's assistant.
 Bart must find a way to get his super-speed back before being erased from existence.
 Bart learns that Patty stole Hot Pursuit's motorcycle and has taken his place.
 Bart allows himself to be recaptured by Brainiac and is placed into a stasis pod, destroying Brainiac's security program from the inside.
 Patty holds off Brainiac and breaks an energy projector, which returns Bart's powers.
 Bart then runs through time to the 21st century, promising Patty that he will return and rescue her.
 However, Bart becomes connected to the Black Flash and is forced to drain energy from other speedsters.
 Bart sacrifices himself by giving his energy to Barry Allen so that he can restore the timeline and is absorbed into the Speed Force.